How Stablecoins are taxed – 2026 Proposed Changes

 Currently, there is no specific tax treatment for stablecoins, and they are taxed in the same way as other cryptocurrency.
 Furthermore, the term 'stablecoin' does not yet have a specific definition in tax legislation.

-The tax treatment depends on how the stablecoins are used and their specific characteristics.
+Therefore, how stablecoins are taxed depends on how they are used and their specific characteristics.
 Importantly, they are not generally treated as money.
+The treatment is summarised below

 Individuals: Capital Gains Tax ('CGT')